Financial Advisor in Durham, NC

 • How do you usually communicate with clients?

-Communication style and regularity are vital to a fruitful client-advisor relationship.
-Inquire about how often you'll have meetings, whether they'll be face-to-face or online, and how the advisor expects to keep you updated about your investments and financial plan.
+Communication method and frequency are crucial to a productive client-advisor relationship.
+Inquire about how often you'll have meetings, whether they'll be in person or online, and how the advisor plans to keep you informed about how your investments are going and if you need any updates to your plan.

 • How are you compensated for your services?

 Advisors can be fee-only, commission-based, or a mixture thereof.
-Knowing how an advisor is compensated will assist you in identifying potential conflicts of interest and guarantee that their recommendations are given with your best interests in mind.
+Understanding how an advisor is compensated will assist you in identifying potential conflicts of interest and guarantee that their advice is made with your best interests in mind.

 • Do you have a fiduciary duty to your clients?